UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 Add diagnostic in SURFEX-Crocus
 -------------------------------

-If you need to ad a diagnostic, some guidelines are provided below.
-Depending of the science involved, it could be done in different parts of the SURFEX-Crocus code.
+If you need to add a diagnostic relative to the snowpack simulation, some guidelines are provided below.
-We imagine here the simpliest way for a first try, following an existing diagnostic ACC_RAT which is define on each layer of the snowpack.
+For variables defined for each snow, it is possible to follow instructions applied to ACC_RAT diagnostics which is also defined for each layer of the snowpack.

 Files to modify (a minima) :